Meet our Team

 She was Director of the Veterinary Teaching Hospital's Central Supply and Sterilization area for 3 years.
 In 1999, she was the first technician hired to help develop and teach in the veterinary technology distance learning program.
 Paige has taught many different classes in the distance learning and on-campus curriculum.
 Her most recent career change has been to the role of Academic Advisor.
 Paige earned her AAS in Veterinary Technology in 1984 from National College in her home state of South Dakota.
 She earned her Bachelors in Business Administration from Indiana Wesleyan in 1996 and her Masters in Educational Technology from Purdue in 2005.

-She is passionate about veterinary technology and the future of the profession.
+She is passionate about veterinary nursing and the future of the profession.
 She was actively involved in developing and implementing the National FFA Veterinary Science Career Development Event.
 She also is the second veterinary technician to serve on the North American Veterinary Community (NAVC) Board of Directors.
-This organization holds a conference in Orlando Florida each winter and truly supports the profession.
+She is the current President with her term running from January 2020-January 2022.
+This organization holds a conference (VMX) in Orlando Florida each winter and truly supports the profession.

 Paige and her husband live in the country and in their spare time, they farm 40+ acres of land.
 The share their home with two cats.
-They were supposed to be barn cats but are really outside cats with indoor privileges.
+They love to travel the world to explore and learn about new cultures.
+Their most current adventure is the acquisition of a camper (really a glamper) to begin exploring the United States.

 Academic Advisor and Recruiter